joseflindkvist/DD2482-tutorial/Localstack/step4/step4.md

 ## Step 4: Creating a DynamoDB table

 Let's take this tutorial even further.
-We will now use LocalStack to create a DynamoDB table and put an item into the table using the AWS CLI.
+We will now demonstrate one of LocalStacks many services.
+LocalStack allows you to use the DynamoDB API's such as *create-table* and *put-item*.
+In this step, we will use AWS CLI and the awslocal wrapper to create an example table and put an item in the table.

-### Create a DynamoDB Table
+### Step 4.1: Create a DynamoDB Table
 We can do this using the CreateTable API.
 We will create a table named `myDevOpsTutorialTable` using the command below.

 **Click** the code block to create the table.